The Jan Löfqvist Endowment

 Please first read “Rules Governing the Endowments of the Society”

-A research programme (1-2 A4 pages) shall be included with the application, as well as a short curriculum vitae.
+A research programme (maximum 2 A4 pages) shall be included with the application, as well as a short curriculum vitae.
 Please note the information on publications provided under the heading “Advice for Making Applications”.
 An application for a research grant must include a clear specification of its intended use.
 Funds can be awarded for materials, laboratory animals, etc., which can be characterised as running costs, but they must be plainly specified.
 Applications lacking a clear specification for the requested funds will not be considered.

 The application forms available on our web pages must be used.